 - 1. Where trench excavation or appurtenant structure excavation requires removing curb and gutter, concrete sidewalks, asphalt concrete pavement, or Portland cement concrete pavement, cut the concrete or pavement in a straight line parallel to the excavation's edge using a spade-bitted air hammer, concrete saw or other suitable equipment to produce a straight, square and clean break.
 Recut edges broken during construction, before concrete or paving operations. - 2.
-For trenches passing through the existing pavement, cut the pavement along a neat vertical line at least 12 inches from the trench edge.
-Where the neat line cut is less than 3 feet from the edge of the existing pavement, remove and replace the entire pavement section between the trench and edge of the pavement. - 3.
-Dispose of the asphalt concrete and/or Portland cement concrete debris off-site according to applicable state and local regulations. - G. When excavating across existing gravel streets or other developed surfaces, remove the surfacing material full depth and stockpile for inclusion in the trench backfill or legally dispose of the surfacing material. - H. When excavating across cultivated or sodded areas, remove full topsoil depth or a maximum 12-inch depth, whichever is less, and stockpile for possible project use. - I. Re-sod or reseed all established lawn areas cut by trenching or damaged during the construction.
+For trenches passing through the existing pavement, cut the pavement along a neat vertical line at least 12 inches (30cm) from the trench edge.
+Where the neat line cut is less than 3 feet (0.9m) from the edge of the existing pavement, remove and replace the entire pavement section between the trench and edge of the pavement. - 3.
+Dispose of the asphalt concrete and/or Portland cement concrete debris off-site according to applicable state and local regulations. - G. When excavating across existing gravel streets or other developed surfaces, remove the surfacing material full depth and stockpile for inclusion in the trench backfill or legally dispose of the surfacing material. - H. When excavating across cultivated or sodded areas, remove full topsoil depth or a maximum 12-inch (30cm) depth, whichever is less, and stockpile for possible project use. - Re-sod or reseed, as specified in the contract documents, all established lawn areas cut by trenching or damaged during the construction, according to Section 2910 and/or 2920, to the Engineer's satisfaction.